How the system works

 The sand transfer infrastructure includes seven kilometres of underground pipeline from Glenelg to Kingston Park and two kilometres of underground pipeline from Torrens Outlet to West Beach Parks dunes.
 There are also two main pump stations, three booster pump stations, 16 discharge stations and a relocatable sand collection unit.

-The sand slurry is pumped southwards through the pipeline to discharge stations at southern beaches where it is discharged at the back of the beach, at the toe of the dune or the base of seawalls.
-The sand settles out from the slurry forming a low, wide stable mound and the excess water returns to the sea.
+Sand is scraped from the beach surface in thin layers using a land plane and brought to a temporary fenced work area where it is screened to remove stones, beach wrack and other debris.
+It is then mixed with seawater (70% water, 30% sand) and the sand and seawater mixture is pumped southwards through the underground pipelines to the southern beaches where it is discharged at the back of the beach, at the toe of the dune or the base of seawalls.
+The sand settles out from the seawater forming a low, wide stable mound and the excess seawater returns to the sea.

-When sand has built up at one discharge location, the sand slurry discharge can be redirected to another discharge location.
+When sand has built up at one discharge location, the sand and seawater mixture is redirected to another discharge location.